MayankSingh2000/Pizza_Sales--Analytics--Dashboard/README.md

 6. Top 5 sellers by Total quantity, Revenue and Total Orders: Using Bar charts
 7. Bottom 5 sellers by Total Quantity, Revenue, Total Orders: Using Bar charts

+# Conclusion
+These SQL queries provide a comprehensive analysis of pizza sales data, enabling you to gain insights into various aspects of your business, such as revenue generation, order patterns, popular pizza choices, and sales trends.
+By leveraging these queries, you can make data-driven decisions to optimize your operations and improve customer satisfaction.

 # I utilized SSMS for querying and PowerBI for visualization.